NoelKirkland/BakeryMVC.Solution/README.md

     | Vendor.Find(1); | Vendor { Name="Grand Central", Description="best source of scones and danishes in Portland" Id=1 } |
     |||

-9. The application will add a list of orders into an instance of Vendor
+9. The application will add a list of orders to an instance of Vendor

     | Input | Output |
     | :--- | :--- |